WebAhead/client-token-auth/README.md

 authorization: Bearer eyJHGB...
 ```

-Once we have the user we can update the page to show the "logged in" welcome message again.
+Once we have the user response we can update the page to show the "logged in" welcome message again.

 ### Challenge 3